CardHeroAU/SuperCalculator/docs/FAQs.md

 # Is it legal?

 100%.
-In fact, it is well publisized on ATO's website.
+In fact, it is well well publicized on ATO's and MoneySmart website.

 # How is Tax calculated?